telerik/xaml-docs/controls/radbuttons/features/hyperlink-button.md

 # Hyperlink Button

-__RadHyperlinkButton__ provides the look and feel of RadButton extending it with Hyperlink capabilities.
+__RadHyperlinkButton__ provides the RadButton functionality extending it with Hyperlink capabilities.

 ![](images/radbuttons-features-hyperlink-button-0.png)